Transitional Pension Tax-Free Cash: Key Changes and Impact

 The LTA acted as a cap on pension savings, allowing savers to avoid additional tax charges if they remained within the limit.
 This cap remained frozen at £1.073m for several years.

-In April 2024, the government abolished the Lifetime Allowance (LTA), scrapping it entirely.
+In April 2024, the government abolished the LTA, scrapping it entirely.
 This change means that scheme administrators no longer need to track pension savings against the LTA.

 Although the LTA has been abolished, the 25% tax-free cash limit remains in effect.
 This tax-free cash limit is now split into two allowances: the Lump Sum Allowance, set at £268,275 (25% of the old LTA limit), and the Lump Sum and Death Benefit Allowance, capped at £1,073,100 (equivalent to the old LTA limit).